Denis Pischikov

-Denis Sergeevich Pischikov (Дени́с Серге́евич Пи́счиков; born April 12, 1983), known as The Shivering Creature (Тварь дрожащая), is a Russian robber and serial killer, who killed 14 elderly people between 2002 and 2003 in the Moscow Oblast and Vladimir Oblast.
+Denis Sergeevich Pischikov (Дени́с Серге́евич Пи́счиков; born 12 April 1983), known as The Shivering Creature (Тварь дрожащая), is a Russian robber and serial killer, who killed 14 elderly people between 2002 and 2003 in the Moscow Oblast and Vladimir Oblast.

 Biography

-Pischikov was born on April 12, 1983 in a loving family in the settlement of Bulanash, Sverdlovsk Oblast, but was born with a congenital disease.
+Pischikov was born on 12 April 1983, in a loving family in the settlement of Bulanash, Sverdlovsk Oblast, but was born with a congenital disease.
 His childhood was happy, but after the collapse of the USSR his father was left without work and soon died.
 All of the family's worries fell upon the shoulders of the mother, Lyuba Ivanovna, who worked at the Artyomovsk radio plant and did not notice how her son was straying from the right path.
 Soon she married Alexander Anushin, an electric locomotive driver, but he turned out to be an alcoholic who did not even try to establish relationships with the child.
 Pischikov left school after the 5th grade, repeatedly running into the police for theft and hooliganism.
 Outwardly, he appeared to be a modest and shy boy.

 Pischikov came to Moscow in June 2000.
 A year later, he was arrested for attempting to steal the radio from a car.
 However, the mask of a modest fellow helped him, and he, having signed a written undertaking not to leave, disappeared.
-He was declared wanted on the federal list, but was not sought after seriously.
+He was declared wanted on the federal list but was not sought after seriously.
 Pischikov at first settled in the Vladimir Oblast with his friend, but soon after, he met a girl, with whom he began to live.
-At first, he worked on the construction of country houses, then at a tire store, but did not stay there for a long time.
+At first, he worked on the construction of country houses, then at a tyre store, but did not stay there for a long time.
 Subsequently, he deceived his partner that he worked, bringing home the money that he took from the homes of the retirees he killed.

-The first murder carried out by Pischikov occurred on March 29, 2002 in the village of Pashnevo, in the Orekhovo-Zuyevsky District.
+The first murder carried out by Pischikov occurred on 29 March 2002, in the village of Pashnevo, in the Orekhovo-Zuyevsky District.
 He stole 3000 rubles from the house of the murdered pensioner Lebedev.
-The next murder occurred on November 8, 2002, in the village of Potochino, Moscow Oblast, but this time he had a smaller bounty of 700 rubles.
-He killed the next victim on January 17, 2003, but could not steal any money, since he did not find any in the house.
+The next murder occurred on 8 November 2002, in the village of Potochino, Moscow Oblast, but this time he had a smaller bounty of 700 rubles.
+He killed the next victim on 17 January 2003, but could not steal any money, since he did not find any in the house.